-The final, conference version of the Tax Cuts and Jobs Act added a new business deduction to tax law: the Sec 199A Qualified Business Income Deduction.
+The Tax Cuts and Jobs Act added a new business deduction to tax law: the Section 199A Qualified Business Income Deduction.

-In a nutshell, the Sec 199A Qualified Business Income tax cut gives the owners of pass-through businesses like sole proprietors, partnerships, S corporations and then real estate investors a deduction equal to 20% of qualified business income.
+In a nutshell, the Section 199A Qualified Business Income tax cut gives the owners of pass-through businesses like sole proprietors, partnerships, S corporations and then some real estate investors a deduction equal to 20% of qualified business income.

 This deduction will produce big savings for many pass-through entities and real estate investors.
 But the deduction comes with some tricky calculations and complicated limitations.
 To understand and begin planning for the deduction, therefore, you need to dig into the details.

-The qualified business income talked about in Sec 199A—that’s the new section of law that creates the deduction—includes the profit from an active trade or business and then also rental income as long as you operate as a pass-through entity.
+The qualified business income talked about in Section 199A—that’s the new section of law that creates the deduction—includes the profit from an active trade or business including rental income as long as you operate as a pass-through entity.

 As noted in the opening paragraphs, to calculate the deduction, you add up all this stuff and then multiply the total by 20%.